pu2clr/AKC695X/README.md

 This library was built based on [AKC6955 stereo FM / TV / MW / SW / LW digital tuning radio](http://maximradio.altervista.org/akc6955/AKC6955-datasheet-english.pdf) document from "AKC technology".
 Others sources help the author to build this library.
 You can check these sources on [References](https://pu2clr.github.io/AKC695X/#references).

-The PU2CLR AKC695X Arduino Library also intend to be used on **all members of the AKC695X family** respecting, of course, the features available for each IC version.
-Please, check the Datasheet of the divice before starting your project.
+The PU2CLR AKC695X Arduino Library also intend to be used on __all members of the AKC695X family with I2C bus interface__ respecting, of course, the features available for each IC version. __Please, check the Datasheet of the divice before starting your project__.
 Finally, it can be freely distributed using the [MIT Free Software model](https://pu2clr.github.io/AKC695X/#mit-license).

 [Copyright (c) 2020 Ricardo Lima Caratti](https://pu2clr.github.io/AKC695X/#mit-license).